 …as your Personal Expense Allowance (PEA).

 If you have health needs and you need full time care:

 Before you start paying for care…

 The financial information on this site is a brief introduction and is not financial advice.
 Always take professional advice from a qualified independent financial adviser before making any decisions based on this information and before paying for care.
-Make sure the adviser not only understands elderly care matters, but also understands the NHS’s duty to pay for care through NHS Continuing Healthcare funding.
+Make sure the adviser not only understands elderly care and later life matters, but also understands the NHS’s duty to pay for care through NHS Continuing Healthcare funding.